Renfroe hits 3 homers, Padres rally to stun Rox 16-12 in 12

 But things were just heating up as Colorado’s bullpen faltered in allowing 15 runs.

+“Coming back like that in the eighth, ninth and the 12th was special,” Renfroe said.

-Trevor Story collected three hits before the smooth-fielding shortstop left the game in the eighth after a grounder took a bad hop, glanced off his glove and struck him in the head.
+Trevor Story collected three hits before the smooth-fielding shortstop left the game in the eighth after a grounder by Renfroe took a bad hop, glanced off Story’s glove and struck him in the head.
+Story suffered a bruised forehead, the team said.

 Charlie Blackmon had four hits, including a solo homer in the 12th, and is now hitting .437 at Coors Field this season.
 What’s more, Blackmon’s reached base in all 24 home games he’s appeared in.